-- make a substantial change to essential course or degree requirements; - pose a direct threat to the health or safety of others; or

-• pose an undue financial or administrative burden on the University.
+- make a substantial change to essential course or degree requirements; - pose a direct threat to the health or safety of others; or - pose an undue financial or administrative burden on the University.

-It is the student's responsibility to inform each of his or her instructors about the approved accommodation(s) as described in the accommodation letter on file.
-Each student must pick up new accommodation letters at the beginning of each semester and distribute the letters to his or her instructors.
+It is the student's responsibility to inform each of their instructors about the approved letters to their instructors.